eraybasar/pesdk-docs/_guides/android/v5/customization/localization.md

 For more information take a look at the [Developer Guides](http://developer.android.com/guide/topics/resources/localization.html).

+## Right-to-left \(RTL\) support

+If you use a right-to-left language on a device running Android 4.2 or later, our SDK automatically changes the layout, including layout mirroring.

 ## Using the localization editor

 Copy and paste the downloaded files (just the files, not the folder) into the `res` folder of your own app.
 Afterwards, open your project in Android Studio.